Britney Spears: 1998–2000: ...Baby One More Time and Oops!... I Did It Again

-After Spears returned to the United States, she embarked on a shopping mall promotional tour, titled L'Oreal Hair Zone Mall Tour, to promote her upcoming debut album.
-Her show was a four-song set and she was accompanied by two back-up dancers.
+After returning to the US, Spears toured shopping malls as part of her L'Oreal Hair Zone Mall Tour to promote her upcoming debut album.
+Her show was a four-song set, and she was accompanied by two backup dancers.
 Her first concert tour followed, as an opening act for NSYNC.
-Her debut studio album, ...Baby One More Time, was released on January 12, 1999.
-It debuted at number one on the U.S. Billboard 200 and was certified two-times platinum by the Recording Industry Association of America after a month.
+Jive released her debut album ...Baby One More Time in January 1999.
+It debuted at number one on Billboard 200 and was certified two-times platinum by the Recording Industry Association of America (RIAA) after a month.
 Worldwide, the album topped the charts in fifteen countries and sold over 10 million copies in a year.
 It became the biggest-selling album ever by a teenage artist.

-"...Baby One More Time" was released as the lead single from the album.
-Originally, Jive Records wanted its music video to be animated; however, Spears rejected it, and suggested the final concept of a Catholic schoolgirl.
-The single sold 500,000 copies on its first day, and peaked at number one on the Billboard Hot 100, topping the chart for two consecutive weeks.
-It has sold more than 10 million copies, making it one of the best-selling singles of all time. "...Baby One More Time" later received a Grammy nomination for Best Female Pop Vocal Performance.
-The title track also topped the singles chart for two weeks in the United Kingdom, and became the fastest-selling single ever by a female artist, shipping over 460,000 copies.
+"...Baby One More Time" was released as the lead single from the album in September 1998.
+Jive originally wanted the associated music video to be animated, but Spears instead suggested the final concept of a Catholic schoolgirl.
+The single peaked at number one on the Billboard Hot 100, topping the chart for two consecutive weeks in January–February 1999.
+It sold more than 10 million copies, making it one of the best-selling singles in history. "...Baby One More Time" later received a Grammy nomination for Best Female Pop Vocal Performance.
+The title track also topped the singles chart for two weeks in the United Kingdom and became the fastest-selling single ever by a female artist, shipping over 460,000 copies.
 It would later become the 25th-most successful song of all time in British chart history.
 Spears is the youngest female artist to have a million seller in the UK.
-The album's third single "(You Drive Me) Crazy" became a top-ten hit worldwide and further propelled the success of the ...Baby One More Time album.
-The album has sold 25 million copies worldwide, making it one of the best-selling albums of all time.
+The album's third single, "(You Drive Me) Crazy", became a top-ten hit worldwide and further propelled the success of the ...Baby One More Time album; the single would later appear in the John Schultz film "Drive Me Crazy" that year.
+The album has sold 30 million copies worldwide, making it one of the best-selling albums of all time.
 It is the best-selling debut album by any artist.